HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Introduction

-In response to the aforementioned challenges, we present the Hierarchical NURBS Generative framework for Vascular models (HUG-VAS)—a high-fidelity generative framework designed for vascular geometry synthesis with enhanced variability, robustness, and conditional generation capabilities (Fig.~\ref{fig:usage}).
-HUG-VAS synergistically integrates NURBS with diffusion modeling, enabling probabilistic learning within a compact and interpretable NURBS latent space.
-The adoption of NURBS-based parameterization ensures anatomically accurate surface outputs that are inherently editable and well-suited for downstream applications.
-Moreover, we implement NURBS within an automatic differentiation framework, facilitating seamless integration into optimization workflows, such as hemodynamic tuning and surgical implant design.
-Distinct from prior deep learning–based generative models, HUG-VAS adopts a hierarchical architecture inspired by Zeng et al.~\cite{zeng2022lion}.
-Specifically, it assigns a Denoising Diffusion Probabilistic Model (DDPM) to the generation of vessel centerlines (CL) and employs a classifier-free guided diffusion model for generating radius (RAD) profiles, conditioned on the centerline.
-This hierarchical setup preserves the probabilistic variability in radial profiles for a fixed centerline, thereby significantly improving the anatomical diversity and realism of the synthesized vascular geometries.
-Furthermore, HUG-VAS supports zero-shot conditional generation, enabling the synthesis of semantically consistent geometries under diverse user-defined conditions—without requiring retraining.
-This capability unlocks a wide range of shape-centric applications, including interactive semi-automatic segmentation, robust reconstruction under image degradation, surgical implant design and optimization, and uncertainty quantification.
-In this work, we demonstrate both unconditional and conditional generation capabilities of HUG-VAS on the main aorta with supra-aortic branches, including the Left Subclavian Artery (LSA), Left Common Carotid Artery (LCCA), Right Subclavian Artery (RSA), and Right Common Carotid Artery (RCCA), as detailed in Section~\ref{sec:result}.
-To the best of our knowledge, HUG-VAS represents the first SSM framework to bridge image-derived priors with generative shape synthesis for patient-specific vascular anatomy, while also integrating an industry-standard NURBS representation with a hierarchical diffusion-based generative architecture.
+In response to the challenges outlined above, we introduce the \emph{Hierarchical NURBS Generative framework for Vascular models} (HUG-VAS), a high-fidelity generative approach for vascular geometry synthesis that combines enhanced variability, robustness, and conditional generation capabilities (Fig.~\ref{fig:usage}).
+HUG-VAS integrates NURBS with diffusion modeling in a hierarchical manner, enabling probabilistic learning within a compact and interpretable parameter space.
+NURBS parameterization ensures anatomically accurate, watertight surfaces that are inherently editable and simulation-ready, while their implementation within an automatic differentiation (AD) framework facilitates integration into optimization workflows such as hemodynamic tuning or surgical implant design.
+Unlike prior deep learning–based generative models, HUG-VAS adopts a hierarchical architecture inspired by Zeng et al.~\cite{zeng2022lion}.
+A denoising diffusion probabilistic model (DDPM) generates vessel centerlines (CL), and a classifier-free guided diffusion model generates radius (RAD) profiles conditioned on the centerline.
+This hierarchical setup preserves stochastic variability in radii for a fixed centerline, thereby improving both anatomical diversity and geometric realism.
+In addition, by leveraging Bayesian diffusion posterior sampling, HUG-VAS supports zero-shot conditional generation, enabling semantically consistent geometries under diverse user-defined constraints without retraining.
+This flexibility unlocks a wide range of applications, from semi-automatic segmentation and robust image-based reconstruction to surgical design and uncertainty quantification.
+In this work, we demonstrate both unconditional and conditional generation of the thoracic aorta with supra-aortic branches, including the Left Subclavian Artery (LSA), Left Common Carotid Artery (LCCA), Right Subclavian Artery (RSA), and Right Common Carotid Artery (RCCA), as detailed in Section~\ref{sec:result}.
+To the best of our knowledge, HUG-VAS represent the first attempt of SSM that bridges image-derived priors with generative shape synthesis while unifying a standard NURBS representation with a hierarchical diffusion architecture.

 The remainder of the paper is organized as follows: Section 2 presents an overview of the HUG-VAS architecture and showcases its unconditional and conditional generation results.
 Section 3 evaluates the generation quality, discusses current limitations, and outlines future directions.
 Section 4 provides a detailed description of the methodology.